Inflation in Apr 2026 (CPI YoY)

 Contract Snapshot

-This market resolves to "Yes" if the Consumer Price Index (CPI) increases by more than 3.6% for the twelve months ending April 2026, as reported by the Bureau of Labor Statistics (BLS) to one decimal place.
-It resolves to "No" if the CPI increase is 3.6% or less.
-Trading for this market closes on May 12, 2026, at 8:29 am EDT, with a projected payout at 10:05 am EDT.
-In the event of a federal government shutdown delaying BLS data, the market's expiration date will be extended to the sooner of the data release or six months after the shutdown ends.
+This market resolves to 'Yes' if the Consumer Price Index (CPI) for the twelve months ending April 2026 increases by more than 3.7%, as a one-decimal place value reported by the Bureau of Labor Statistics.
+Conversely, it resolves to 'No' if the increase is 3.7% or less.
+The market closes on May 12, 2026, at 8:29 AM EDT, with a projected payout by 10:05 AM EDT, and may be extended if data delays occur due to a federal government shutdown impacting the BLS.

 Available Contracts